 We recommend starting with a template.
 Simply click + on the home page and choose Start with a Template to open the Solution Library.
 Search or browse solutions by Category, and click into any template to see a live, interactive preview of the solution.

 Just click "Use Template" when you hover over a template card and the solution will instantly be added to your workspace.

 To start from scratch, simply click the + Add New Solution on your homepage and "Start from scratch" to open a new empty solution.

 Take a quick tour on the Structure of SmartSuite if you'd like, but generally you'll want to understand some basics:

-For example, the Sales CRM template has an Accounts, Contacts, Opportunities and Sales Resources apps, which serve as a central repository for each type of item.
+For example, the Sales CRM template has an Accounts, Contacts, Opportunities and Sales Resources table, which serve as a central repository for each type of item.
 They also "link" together, so you can identify Accounts and Contacts for every sales Opportunity you have - even link to that perfect sales deck to close the deal.

-Apps contain Records with Fields of information.
+Tables contain Records with Fields of information.
 SmartSuite has over 40 field types to capture any form of information you need.